Does Diet Trigger Arthritis Symptoms?

 - Add ginger and turmeric to your diet or take them as supplements.

 If you want to try a full-fledged elimination diet, I suggest doing so under the supervision of a health professional, particularly if you’re taking medication for your arthritis symptoms.
-A naturopathic doctor may be better able to do this than a medical doctor, because naturopaths learn nutrition in their training and its role in health and disease.
+A naturopathic doctor may be better able to do this than a medical doctor, because naturopaths learn nutrition in their training and understand its role in health and disease.
 Some elimination diets begin with a fast that strictly limits what you can eat or drink for about a week or ten days.
-Then you add foods back in one at a time and record any change in the way you feel after you begin eating each food.
-Generally, you add back a food every three days.
+Then you add specific types of foods back into your diet over time (usually about every three days) and record any change in the way you feel.

 Andrew Weil, M.D.